sdsu-its/book-i-clicker-quickstart/README.md

 Click the “View” button at the top of the column start processing your session.

-i&gt;clicker takes a screenshot of your screen everytime you start a poll, this makes scoring easy!
+i>clicker takes a screenshot of your screen everytime you start a poll, this makes scoring easy!

 Check the checkbox next to the correct answer for each question; the Correct Answer will turn green, and the wrong answers will turn red.
 You will need to do this for every question.